colgate-cosc465-spring24/lab06/questions.md

 4. Who is the Internet service provider for each of the destinations?
 (Hint: look at the last network before the target network)
 Syracuse:
-Morrisville:
+Morrisville: First Light Fiber
-NYU:
+MTA: Verizon Business
-UChicago:
+NYU: NYSERNet
 UCLA:
 Claremont:
 Wollongong:
 TU Berlin:

 5. What is the length of each destination's router-level path?
-Syracuse:
+Syracuse: 9
-Morrisville:
+Morrisville: 12
-NYU:
+MTA: 10
-UChicago:
+NYU: 10
 UCLA:
 Claremont:
 Wollongong:
-TU Berlin:
+TU Berlin: 19

 6. What is the length of each destination's AS-level path?
-Syracuse:
+Syracuse: 3
-Morrisville:
+Morrisville: 6
-NYU:
+MTA: 4
-UChicago:
+NYU: 3
 UCLA:
 Claremont:
-Wollongong:
+Wollongong: 6
-TU Berlin:
+TU Berlin: 5

 7. Is there a correlation between router-level path length and AS-level path length?
 Why or why not?